Pahalgam attack was ‘original escalation’ that led to India-Pakistan tensions: Foreign Secretary

 Vikram Misri said that as far as India was concerned, those killed in cross-border strikes into Pakistan and Pakistan-occupied Kashmir were terrorists.

-The terror attack in Jammu and Kashmir’s Pahalgam on April 22 was the “original escalation” which led to the current tensions between India and Pakistan, Foreign Secretary Vikram Misri said.
+The terror attack in Jammu and Kashmir’s Pahalgam on April 22 was the “original escalation” that led to the current tensions between India and Pakistan, Foreign Secretary Vikram Misri said.

 Misri said at a press briefing that India’s response to the attack was “restrained, directed at non-civilians, non-military targets, and confined to terrorist camps”.